coralnet/pyspacer/README.md

 the downloaded models are cached to your host storage. which makes rerunning stuff much faster.

+The `-v ${PWD}:/workspace/spacer/` mounts your current folder including `secrets.json` so that the container has the right permissions.

 The last step will run the default CMD command specified in the dockerfile (unit-test with coverage).
 If you want to enter the docker container run the same command but append `bash` in the end: